-- Controls are captured within the risk reporting tool and reported on a quarterly basis. - Group policies are in place which state the policy requirements these have clear owners and are reviewed regularly.
-Compliance with Group policies is also tracked via the risk reporting tool.
+- Controls are captured within the risk reporting tool. - Group policies are in place which state the policy requirements these have clear owners and are reviewed regularly.
+Compliance with Group policies is also tracked via an annual control attestation for those in relevant Head of Service roles.